samiranpal2004/Amazon-Clone/README.md

 📌 Project Description

-This is a fully responsive Amazon Clone built using HTML, CSS, and JavaScript.
+This is a fully responsive Amazon Clone built using HTML, CSS.
 The project mimics the frontend design of Amazon's homepage, featuring a navigation bar, product listings, and a footer.

 ✨ Features